marcelpetersen/mobil/wunder_collections/_apps/ubiq-fleet-efficiency.md

     available.
 - screenshot: "/uploads/2020/09/21/usp-3-resized-sam-hargreaves.png"
   title: Fleet efficiency your way
-  screenshot_description: |-
-    Whatever your operational needs are, Ubiq adds value.
+  screenshot_description: "Whatever your operational needs are, Ubiq adds value.\n\nIf

-    If you have a brilliant service team already, Ubiq can help them to be more efficient.
+    you have a brilliant service team already, Ubiq can help them to be more efficient.

-    If you are unsure how underutilized your vehicles are, Ubiq’s plug-in forecasting models can help you see where improvements can be made.
+    If you are unsure how underutilized your vehicles are, Ubiq’s plug-in forecasting models help you see where improvements can be made.\n\nRather not have to worry about any of this?
+Ubiq’s complete StreetCrowd platform automates operations by leveraging the power of the crowd. \n"
 app_details:
 - detail_title: ''
   detail_content: <a href="https://www.ubiq.ai/" title="Developer Website →">Developer